cagilalsac/UsersMicroservices/README.md

       [AllowAnonymous]: Can be used to override [Authorize] at the action level and allows public access, therefore gives permission to everyone for executing specific actions.

-63. Add the [Authorize] attribute on top of the GroupsController class then add [AllowAnonymous] attribute on top of the Get action so that all of the actions except the Get action can be executed by only authenticated users, Get action can be executed by everyone.
+63. Add the [Authorize] attribute on top of the GroupsController class.
+For example, if the Get action is wanted to be executed by authorized and unauthorized users (eveyone), [AllowAnonymous] attribute can be defined.
+The Get by ID action can be executed by only authenticated users since Authorize is defined at controller level.
+Add [Authorize(Roles = "Admin")] attribute on top of the
-    Then add [Authorize(Roles = "Admin")] attribute on top of the Post, Put and Delete actions so that only authenticated users with role Admin can execute these actions:
+    Post, Put and Delete actions so that only authenticated users with role Admin can execute these actions:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.API/Controllers/GroupsController.cs

-64. Add the [Authorize(Roles = "Admin,User")] attribute on top of the Get and GetFiltered actions of the UsersController class so that authenticated users with role Admin or User can execute these actions.
+64. Add the [Authorize(Roles = "Admin,User")] attribute, or [Authorize] attribute since we have only 2 roles, on top of the Get and
+    GetFiltered actions of the UsersController class so that authenticated users with all roles can execute these actions.
     Then add [Authorize(Roles = "Admin")] attribute on top of the Get by ID, Post, Put and Delete actions so that authenticated users with role Admin can execute these actions:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.API/Controllers/UsersController.cs

 65. To increase the security of APIs for the Production Environment, Cross-Origin Resource Sharing configuration can be added